huseyinpolat-ds/WS_2023_project/README.md

 The project consists of multiple web scraping scripts, each serving a specific purpose.
 Follow the instructions below to run each scraper:

 1. Pagination Links Scraper:
-   - Open the `pagination_links` directory.
+   - Open the `spiders` directory.
-   - Modify the `start_urls` variable in the `links_spider.py` file to specify the Goodreads list URL you want to scrape.
+   - Modify the `start_urls` variable in the `s1.py` file to specify the Goodreads list URL you want to scrape.
    - Run the scraper using the following command:

      ```shell